-• $p_9 = (a, j, b', c')$ : Rail transport from farms to a storage facility in Ukraine in the first period, storage to the second period, rail transport from the storage facility to a Black Sea port in Ukraine, and maritime transport to Lebanon.
+• $p_9$ : Rail transport from farms to a storage facility in Ukraine in the first period, storage from the first period to the second period, rail transport from the storage facility to a Black Sea port in Ukraine, and maritime transport to Lebanon.

-• $p{10} = (d, e, k, f', g')$ : Rail transport from farms to Moldova and to a storage facility in Moldova in the first period, storage to the second period, rail transport from the storage facility to a Black Sea port in Romania, and maritime transport to Lebanon.
+• $p{10}$ : Rail transport from farms to Moldova in the first period, rail transport to a storage facility in Moldova in the first period, storage from the first period to the second period, rail transport from the storage facility to a Black Sea port in Romania, and maritime transport to Lebanon.

-• $p{11} = (a, j, b', h')$ : Rail transport from farms to a storage facility in Ukraine in the first period, storage to the second period, rail transport from the storage facility to a Black Sea port in Ukraine, and maritime transport to Egypt.
+• $p{11}$ : Rail transport from farms to a storage facility in Ukraine in the first period, storage from the first period to the second period, rail transport from the storage facility to a Black Sea port in Ukraine, and maritime transport to Egypt.

-• $p{12} = (d, e, k, f', i)$ : Rail transport from farms to Moldova and to a storage facility in Moldova in the first period, storage to the second period, rail transport from the storage facility to a Black Sea port in Romania, and maritime transport to Egypt.
+• $p{12}$ : Rail transport from farms to Moldova in the first period, rail transport to a storage facility in Moldova in the first period, storage from the first period to the second period, rail transport from the storage facility to a Black Sea port in Romania, and maritime transport to Egyptage

-Example 1: Single Commodity of Wheat, Prior to Full-Scale Invasion
+Example 1: Single Commodity, Prior to Full-Scale Invasion